Temetias/homepage-2020/src/blog_content/js-ts-tricks-and-gotchas.md

 ## TRICK - Spreading and destructuring everything 🤩

 Destructuring is one of my favourite features in Javascript.
-It allows you to reduce your LoC by lot sometimes and overall results in compact and clean code.
+It allows you to reduce your LoC by a lot sometimes and overall results in compact and clean code.
 A common misconception is that it only works with objects but it also works for arrays too!
 I've bundled some examples underneath.

 ![alt text](/spread.PNG "Some examples of the power of spread and destructuring.
 Be careful not to overdo it!")